 In 1976, Osborne Industries, Inc., originated and initiated the closed-mold molding process that was later known in the plastics industry as resin transfer molding, or RTM.
 The resin transfer molding process has been in use ever since.
-RTM is one of the best methods for mass production of composite parts.
-It is primarily used to mold components with large surface areas, complex shapes and smooth finishes.
+RTM is one of the best methods for the mass production of composite parts.
+It is primarily used to mold components with large surface areas, complex shapes, and smooth finishes.
 The automotive, industrial equipment and agriculture industries have used the resin transfer molding process for decades for these reasons.

 Below we discuss a more detailed step-by-step of the resin transfer molding process and its advantages.

 The preform, or contoured fiberglass reinforcement, is the matrix, already in the shape of the finished product, into which the resin will be injected.
 First, the type of fiber must be defined.
 There are several different fiber types available for use in RTM composites, from random mats to two-dimensional woven rovings.